manujjoshi/Databricks/README.md

 # Sheets related to following topics:
 ### 1. Data Engineering with Databricks
+Data professionals from all walks of life will benefit from this comprehensive introduction to the components of the Databricks Lakehouse Platform that directly support putting ETL pipelines into production.
+Students will leverage SQL and Python to define and schedule pipelines that incrementally process new data from a variety of data sources to power analytic applications and dashboards in the Lakehouse.
+This course offers hands-on instruction in Databricks Data Science & Engineering Workspace, Databricks SQL, Delta Live Tables, Databricks Repos, Databricks Task Orchestration, and the Unity Catalog.
+##### Objective:
+- Leverage the Databricks Lakehouse Platform to perform core responsibilities for data pipeline development
+- Use SQL and Python to write production data pipelines to extract, transform, and load data into tables and views in the Lakehouse
+- Simplify data ingestion and incremental change propagation using Databricks-native features and syntax, including Delta Live Tables
+- Orchestrate production pipelines to deliver fresh results for ad-hoc analytics and dashboarding
 ### 2. Spark Programming with Databricks
+##### Objective:
+- Identify core features of Spark and Databricks.
+- Describe how DataFrames are created and evaluated in Spark.
+- Apply the DataFrame transformation API to process and analyze data.
+- Demonstrate how Spark is optimized and executed on a cluster.
+- Apply Delta and Structured Streaming to process streaming data.
 ### 3. F1 Project with Databricks
 ### 4. Machine Learning with Databricks
 Practical guide: https://github.com/databricks-academy/scalable-machine-learning-with-apache-spark
+##### Objective:
 - Create data processing pipelines with Spark.
 - Build and tune machine learning models with Spark ML.
 - Track, version, and deploy models with MLflow.